technology-toolbox/website/content/blog/jjameson/2009/10/21/add-rooler-to-your-web-development-toolbox.md

 ---
-title: "Add Rooler to Your Web Development Toolbox"
+title: Add Rooler to Your Web Development Toolbox
 date: 2009-10-21T02:19:00-06:00
 excerpt:
   "This past May, one of my colleagues notified me of a new tool called